delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 NULL<-[-][value][-]-[>][HEAD][ ]
 ```

 Then we run a simple if statement.
-If head is not empty, set the previous node of the head node to be our new node.
+If head is not empty, set the previous node (new node) as our head node.
+Otherwise if head is empty (as in this node is the only node in the linked list) do something.
+Normally you'll set head to the new node to the head but in some cases you may not want this.

 ```
 NULL<-[-][value][<-]-[>][HEAD][ ]
 ```

-Notice how you can now travel from the HEAD node to the new node.

-If head is empty, set the tail (last) node to be the new node.
+In some programming languages, the following logic may be used: If head is empty, set the tail (last) node to be the new node.
 This is because if you insert this node into a linked list that doesn't exist, the next node would be nothing so the node you just inserted will be both the head and tail.
 Otherwise, just ignore the next node as it contains data.

 The last line sets the head pointer to point to the new node which is at the front of the list.

+This part is entirely down to the programmer as to how they want to implement linked lists.
+This is the part where you write in your documentation how your linked list works (assuming you have documentation).

 <a name="delete-head-lniked-list"></a>
 We can also delete a node at the front of the linked list in a similar fashion: